HQarroum/the-pointer-arithmetics-challenge/README.md

 ## 💡 The Solution

+> For a full explanation of the solution, please see the [deep-dive article on Medium]().

 This repository contains a working solution that should be working with all ANSI/C compilers.

 In our solution, the implemented `get_struct_ptr` function can be used as follow :